SA-SUJON/FakeCall/README.md

 </p>

 -  **Original Dialer:** FakeCall uses your real Phone app to simulate the incoming Call by creating [a Phone Account in android's TelecomManager](https://developer.android.com/reference/android/telecom/TelecomManager)
--  **Customizable:** The app lets you customize the name of the fake phone account in the settings to match your real service provider
+-  **Customizable:** The app lets you customize the name of the fake phone account in the settings to match your real service provider.
+-  **Schedule:** Set exact Timers for when the call should come in
 -  **Audio Support:** You can upload audio files that play when the call is answered
 -  **Call History:** Simulated calls are being shown in call history
+-  **IVR Mode:** assign audio files to keys and make sub-menus
+-  **Recording:** record microphone audio of a Fake call

 ## Screenshots